 All that said, it is naive to think that difficulties will not arise, and the following guidance may help avoid unhappiness at Christmas.

-Tips for making child arrangements this Christmas
+Tips for making child arrangements during Christmas

 Preparation is key

-If you do not have plans in place now is the time to start.
+If you do not have plans in place, now is the time to start.
 Talk to your ex-partner and agree on arrangements that work for you all.

 Other clients decided that they would spend the whole festive period with one parent and the next year spend it with the other, alternating between the two.

 It is a personal choice based on what works for your family, but also the age of the children, location and how amicable you are.

 Be prepared to be flexible as plans may need to change.